extend-a-story/extend-a-story/upgrade.md

 The location and content of the Extend-A-Story configuration file is different in this version.
 The upgrade process will guide you through setting up your configuration file for this version.

-## Upgrade Story Directory
+## Upgrade Story Root Directory

+Extend-A-Story is installed in a directory that your web server can access.
+We refer to this directory as the `<story-root>` directory.

-Replace the contents of your `<story-root>` directory with the contents of the `www` directory for this version.
+Replace the contents of the `<story-root>` directory with the contents of the `www` directory for this version.

 ## Run Upgrade Process